OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:5

-> Blessed are the gentle,
+> Fortunate are the meek,
 > for they shall inherit the earth.

 ## Matthew 5:6

-> Blessed are those who hunger and thirst for righteousness,
+> Fortunate are those who long for righteousness,
-> for they shall be satisfied.
+> for they shall be fulfilled.

 ## Matthew 5:7

-> Blessed are the merciful,
+> Fortunate are those who show mercy,
-> for they shall obtain mercy.
+> for they shall be shown mercy.

 ## Matthew 5:8

-> Blessed are the pure in heart,
+> Fortunate are those with a pure heart,
 > for they shall see God.

 ## Matthew 5:9

-> Blessed are the peacemakers,
+> Fortunate are those who make peace,
 > for they shall be called the children of God.

 ## Matthew 5:10